dksheets/podcast-crawler/README.md

 `npm i`

-Initialize the first batch of data from the list of RSS feeds

-`npm run init`

-Then retrieve new data from all podcasts expected to upload today
+Retrieve new data from all podcasts expected to upload today (will retrieve entire list on first run and populate channels.json)

 `npm start`